- Name the exact task before you subscribe.

 - Failure at 30 days: What's the specific criterion that triggers cancellation?

-If you can't fill in all five — without hand-waving — you're not ready to subscribe.
-Either get more specific, or find a different tool that maps to a workflow you can answer cleanly.
+Can't fill in all five without hand-waving?
+You're not ready to subscribe.
+Get more specific, or go find a tool that maps to a task you can actually answer.

 Run the test before you sign up.
 Run it again at thirty days.
-Cancel what didn't earn its place.
-That's the entire framework — and it puts you ahead of most peer businesses, who are still buying tools the old way and wondering why the returns are invisible.
+Cancel what didn't earn its keep.
+Do that, and you're already ahead of the businesses down the road still buying tools on a hunch and wondering where the returns went.